kerel-fs/ansible-freifunk/freifunk.supernode/README.md

 Freifunk Supernode
 ===============

-A role to set up supernodes for a Freifunk Community.
+A role to configure supernodes for a Freifunk Community.
+This role depends on fastd and one of batman-adv-14, batman-adv-15.
 Supernodes are connected to each other through a Tinc VPN.

 Requirements